 San Marcos Square is km north of the Cathedral and the historical center.
 If you stay in the center you’ll have an extra 1 km to walk on the first day.

 The Camino del Salvador ends at the Cathedral in Oviedo.
 After finishing the Camino you can continue walking to Santiago de Compostela following the Camino Primitivo which is considered to be the first Camino route ever walked.

-Camino de San Salvador PDF files
+Camino de San Salvador downloadable PDFs

 To make your Camino planning easier we’ve created two PDF files for the Camino de San Salvador.
 The first file contains the walking stages and the second file has a list of places to stay along the route.
 You can download the files for free.

 You can get a Credential for the Camino de San Salvador at the Albergue of the Benedictine Sisters Convent (Monasterio de Santa Maria de Carbajal) at Plaza del Grano.
 The Albergue is 600 m from the Cathedral of Leon.
 The Albergue is open daily.
 The Credential costs 2 euros.
 They put the first stamp into your Credential marking the beginning of the route.

 Can you get the Compostela for completing the route?

 No, you don’t get the Compostela for completing the Camino del Salvador instead you can get the Salvadorana.
 It’s an analog of the Compostela that is issued to pilgrims for completing the Camino de San Salvador.
 In order to get your Salvadroana, you have to collect stamps in your Credential (just like on any Camino de Santiago).
 You can get stamps at albergues, restaurants, bars, and churches along the route.
 After finishing the Camino you can get your Salvadorana in the Cathedral of Oviedo.
 The entrance to the Cathedral for pilgrims with a credential is 4 euros.